AshenHermit/DownfallOfPerception/README.md

 [in russian](README.ru.md)

-# Downfall of Perception v0.7
+# Downfall of Perception v1.0 beta
 This is a game, adventure in a strange collapsing world.
 To some extent, this is an experiment with some mechanics, atmosphere, generation and linear story.

-Although the game is completely passable to the end, I give it version 0.7, leaving space for content edits, logic and balance improvements.
+Although the game is completely passable to the end, it still needs some logic and balance improvements.

 You can download the assembled game [here](https://drive.google.com/file/d/1j7zAy8fXLOUsgPZcLH2C7GOkNd1oN9KV/view?usp=sharing)